skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

    NAME      ROUTING KEY   CONNECTOR NAMESPACE   STATUS   HAS MATCHING LISTENER backend   backend       attached              Ready    true
    ```
-   **📌 NOTE**
-   By default, the routing key name is set to the name of the connector.
-   If you want to use a custom routing key, set the `--routing-key` to your custom name.

 There are many options to consider when creating connectors using YAML, see [Connector resource][connector-resource].